kristyh2/kristyh2-is452-finalproject/README.md

 The purpose of this programming project is to develop a program that will grade assignments and assign a completion grade to each student.
 This tool is not intended for assignments that require the evaluation of ideas or other forms of abstract thinking.
 Instead, this tool is better-suited for assignments that are graded on the student's ability to follow instructions delineated by the administrator.
 This tool may be particularly useful to instructors in large lecture classes who would like to expedite the process of assigning completion credit to students based on some objective criterias.

+This program is meant to be expanded.
+Currently, it can only grade based on completion and wordcount.
+In the future, you will be able to grade based on keywords/answers.

 This program is able to complete the following tasks:

 * Input a list of IDs (e.g., a class roster; UIN) and also a list of txt files (e.g., assignment submissions) to assign grades to those who completed the assignment.